 Intravenous administration provides peak serum levels approximately 5 minutes after the injection is completed.
-Slow I.V. administration of 500 mg gives a peak serum level of 43 µg/mL after 5 minutes with a half-life of 20-30 minutes.
+Slow I.V. administration of 500 mg gives a peak serum level of 43 mcg/mL after 5 minutes with a half-life of 20 to 30 minutes.

-The penicillinase-resistant penicillins vary in the extent to which they are distributed in the body fluids.
-With normal doses, insignificant concentrations are found in the cerebrospinal fluid and aqueous humor.
-All the drugs in this class are found in therapeutic concentrations in the pleural, bile, and amniotic fluids.
+Oxacillin sodium, with normal doses, has insignificant concentrations in the cerebrospinal and ascitic fluids.
+It is found in therapeutic concentrations in the pleural, bile, and amniotic fluids.

-The penicillinase-resistant penicillins are rapidly excreted primarily as unchanged drug in the urine by glomerular filtration and active tubular secretion.
+Oxacillin sodium is rapidly excreted as unchanged drug in the urine by glomerular filtration and active tubular secretion.
 The elimination half-life for oxacillin is about 0.5 hours.
 Nonrenal elimination includes hepatic inactivation and excretion in bile.